Irene-ML/CISC851-Group-Project/README.md

 ```
 python3 evaluation.py test5_epoch_60
 ```
+The script generates plots, which are stored under *results* folder.

 ## Visualization
 We provide options of visualizing the game by running *visualization.py* in the *test* folder.
 There is a *visualization.py* script under each generated test case folders.
 For example, we can run the command to visualize the game after training under test case `test5/test_1/20` as below: